MlgmXyysd/WSAPackagingTool/README.md

 # WSAPackagingTool

-**WIP Project**
+**WIP Project / Public Test**

-Allows you to modify WSA's Msixbundle and distribute it.
+Allows you to modify WSA's Msixbundle and redistribute it.

 ## Requirements
 - Windows 10+